aws/amazon-ecs-cli/.github/ISSUE_TEMPLATE/---bug-report.md

 * Which specific command was run?
 (Example: `ecs-cli up --capability-iam --size 2 --launch-type EC2`)
 * Which version of the CLI you are using?
 (Run: `ecs-cli --version`)
 * Which version of Go are you using?
 (Run: `go version`)
 * What platform are you using to run ECS CLI commands?
-(E.g. Linux, MacOSX, Windows)
+(E.g. Linux, macOS, Windows)

 ### Config files
 <!--